Dining in Japan with children can be quite a task. Fortunately, there are a ton of family restaurant chains for you to enjoy.

 Do you allow children?

 While nearly all restaurants allow children, there are some that do not.
-These are usually very high end restaurants, or are in fact an izakaya — a bar which serves food (small dishes that go great with alcoholic beverages).
+These are usually very high-end restaurants or are in fact an izakaya — a bar that serves food (small dishes that go great with alcoholic beverages).

 To ask if the place allows children say: